 The big news is that we will be having an in-person meeting for the first time in well over 2 years.
 And, for our first meeting, we will be celebrating Old Timers Night.
 Old Timers Night is an annual event that occurs at our May SBARC Club Meeting.
 It is a special time where we can once more meet and greet our “most experienced” amateurs.
 These folks have paid their dues and are entitled to boast about all their experiences in the great hobby of Amateur Radio.
 Since it has been so long since we last had a “real” meeting, we’re not having a formal program this month.
 It will be more of an open house style so old friends can visit and catch up.
 Hopefully everyone will have a good time.
 We are not going to require masks or proof of vaccination.
 Please keep in mind that many of our members have health concerns and manage their risks very carefully.
 So please use your best judgement with regard to masking, distancing, personal contact and be considerate of others.
 SBARC General Club Meeting Friday, May 20, 2022 at 7:30 PM Goleta Union School District Board Room 401 North Fairview Avenue in Goleta We hope to see you all at the meeting!
-Post expires at 1:13am on Saturday May 21st, 2022 but will still be available on Club News page.
+Post expires at 1:13am on Saturday May 21st, 2022 but will still be available in the archives.

 Most of us have expensive and sensitive electronic equipment such as radios, power supplies, amplifiers, antenna tuners, and various other pieces of amateur radio gear.
 Hopefully, most of us also use some sort of surge protection on any of these devices that are exposed to normal AC house power.
 Of course, most of us also have computers and we have long been aware that these need surge protection to protect precious data.
 Unfortunately, for a lot of us, this is about as far as our surge protection efforts go.
 Over the past couple of years, we have experienced numerous “planned service interruptions” by Southern California Edison.
 At last count, mine have totaled 12 since January 2020.
 Don’t even mention the number of unexpected outages!
 On more than one occasion voltage surges when power is restored on have damaged my electronics.
 I have a “smart home” with about 60 remote controlled switches and outlets that are especially vulnerable.
 Usually when I experience a problem after an outage, it involves reprogramming the switch or outlet.
 Unfortunately, sometimes the device gets fried and replacements are generally $50+.
 Just about everything has some sort of “computer” in it.
 Last year, after a planned power outage, the main computer board in my Sub Zero refrigerator got fried and a lot of our food spoiled.
 Luckily I was able to troubleshoot the problem and buy a replacement main board for around $200 and replace it myself.
 Had it been necessary to call in a Sub Zero trained technician, the cost would have been more than $1200!
 After this event, I bought a surge protector specifically designed for refrigerators.
 I started taking an inventory of everything in my house that used sensitive electronics and realized there were many more items potentially exposed to surge related failure.
 These include washers and dryers, water softeners, dishwashers, clocks, televisions, stereo components, furnaces, and the list goes on and on.
 Many of these devices are hard wired and it would be difficult to provide surge protection for each one.
 The obvious solution would be some sort of whole-house surge protection.
 After some research, I found that whole house surge protection would be much easier and far less expensive than I anticipated.
 What I decided to go with is a simple 2 pole circuit breaker installed in my main electrical panel.
 I have Eaton Panels and sub-panels, so I purchased the above… Continue reading

 I was hoping to have an in-person meeting this month, but this meeting will be better over Zoom as I am going to need to demonstrate some things on the computer.
 This works much better over Zoom.
 We have changed our membership system and it is now incorporated within the website.
 Joining SBARC or renewing your membership will be much easier from now on.
 We’ve added lots of new things and I want to explain them in detail and answer any questions members may have.
 A lot of hours have gone into this and we went to make sure we’ve done it well so live member feedback will be very valuable.
 If we have time, I also want to talk a little about AllStar.
 We have several members who have retired and/or moved away and would still like to keep in touch and participate in nets.
 We disabled EchoLink quote awhile back because it caused problems but AllStar is still available and a much better option for keeping in touch remotely.
 Plus it opens a whole new world of operating.
 This is a “do not miss” meeting, so we hope we can get as many of you as possible.
 Here the details: Please note that we are including a passcode you you don’t need to wait to be admitted.
-Topic: General Club Meeting Time: Mar 18, 2022 07:00 PM Pacific Time (US and Canada) Join Zoom Meeting https://us02web.zoom.us/j/88498904173?pwd=V21vSTNUdDVEaFBzWWxCTlplSktCUT09 Meeting ID: 884 9890 4173 Passcode: 554367 Post expires at 1:00am on Saturday March 19th, 2022 but will still be available on Club News page.
+Topic: General Club Meeting Time: Mar 18, 2022 07:00 PM Pacific Time (US and Canada) Join Zoom Meeting https://us02web.zoom.us/j/88498904173?pwd=V21vSTNUdDVEaFBzWWxCTlplSktCUT09 Meeting ID: 884 9890 4173 Passcode: 554367 Post expires at 1:00am on Saturday March 19th, 2022 but will still be available in the archives.